 I first came to Canterbury from Gelsenkirchen, Germany, in 1996.
 I graduated from the University of Kent with a BSc in Social Psychology in 1999.
 I conducted my doctoral studies on national identity under the supervision of Dr Marco Cinnirella at Royal Holloway, University of London, and received a PhD in 2004.
 As a Surrey Scholar post-doctoral researcher, I worked at the University of Surrey on an extensive field study about predictors of kerbside waste recycling, before moving to the University of Sussex as a research fellow on a large longitudinal study of children's acculturation orientations.
 I took up a lectureship at Canterbury Christ Church University in 2007 and was promoted to senior lecturer in 2011.
-I am currently the director of the BSc programme in Psychology and the Chair of the Faculty Ethics and Governance Committee.
-My teaching responsibilities include research methods, study skills and social psychology, and my research interests focus on the application of qualitative and quantitative methods to the study of cultural identity and the functioning of cultural groups.
+I am currently the Chair of the Faculty Ethics Panel.
+My teaching responsibilities include social psychology, research methods, and study skills, and my research interests focus on the application of qualitative and quantitative methods to the study of cultural identity and the functioning of cultural groups.
 An additional facet is the interpretation of sustainability-related action in terms of social processes.

 Research and knowledge exchange

 My research interests are mostly related to identity, culture, and sustainability.
 I try to use both qualitative and quantitative methods to examine how groups such as nations, ethnic groups and neighbourhoods work, how people identify with them, and how members adopt (or do not adopt) the symbols, values and behaviours promoted and reproduced by group culture.
 My work has a strong European focus.

 Past and present research projects include the following:

 - content of national identities (symbols, values, and traits) and their sensitivity to national identification and context

 - lived identity: national identity as collective lived experience